About Mary

 I returned to school in 2012, earning my Masters and then PhD in Mythological Studies and Depth Psychology at Pacifica Graduate Institute.
 My research demonstrates how the creative process facilitates the relationship between intuition and intellect, and between self and other.

 People have asked me, “What does this have to do with Mythology?”
-In broad terms, myth is the shared art and stories of a culture—just what we explore on a micro-level in the creative groups I lead.
+In broad terms, myth is the shared art and stories of a culture—exactly what we explore on a micro-level in creative practice.
 I help people to become aware of the myths that are active in their lives and worlds, through creative myth-making projects.

 “Mary is peaceful, welcoming, playful, and encouraging, knowing immediately how to help with a calm and loving approach.
 If you have the opportunity to participate in any activity with Mary, I would encourage you to jump at the chance.”